|Nocturnal Wurundjeri I

 Her most noted award was for the painting ‘Following the Landscape’, one of a series selected by Maudie Palmer for exhibition in the Nillumbik Art Prize.
 ‘Following the Landscape’ also won the ‘People’s Choice Award’.

-She is currently exhibiting at Eagles Nest Gallery Aireys Inlet .
+She exhibits annually at Eagles Nest Gallery Aireys Inlet .

 In producing contemporary Australian landscapes, Sheryl draws upon the topography of the land, then paints what she visualises as most significant.
 Her work is ever evolving along with the landscape that she paints.
 The work of Fred Williams and John Olsen have had the biggest influence in her work.